Peter Dufka: Education and academic activity

 Within the spirituality of the Christian East, he has been running the following courses: Fundamentals of spirituality, Prayer in the Christian East, Monasticism and religious life, Distinction and spiritual warfare, Spiritual accompaniment.

-Within the seminars and other lectures, he focuses on the topics such as: Beauty as an expression and an incentive of the faith, Aesthetic perception of spiritual music, Byzantine music.
+Within the seminars and other lectures, he focuses on topics such as: beauty as an expression and an incentive of the faith, aesthetic perception of spiritual music, and Byzantine music.
 In addition, he supervises license and doctoral theses.

 Work

 Dufka is the author of several publications regarding spirituality and musical arts.
 He makes use of his musical education in chamber performances.